Where can I register?

 Registration for Tritonman 2018 is now open!!
 Register here.

-Fees will go up on Jan 2nd, and online registration will close on January 20th at 5PM.
-We will also be offering race-day registration for a flat price (all groups) of $100 ($200 for relay teams).
+Registration will close on February 15th at 11:59PM.
+We will also be offering race-day registration (on Friday at the expo only) for a flat price (all groups) of $100 ($200 for relay teams).
 Credit card or check only.
 No cash for race-day registration.

 What about refunds?
 How about registration transfers?

 When is it?

-The traditional triathlon will be the next day, Jan 21st.
-First wave on Saturday starts at 6:45 AM, and first wave on Sunday will head into the water at 7:00AM.
+The traditional triathlon will be the next day, Feb 17th, 2018.
+First wave on Saturday starts at 6:45 AM

 5:00 AM is early!
 Can I pick up my packet before the race?